 Water and sewerage is an important revenue source for the urban local bodies (ULB) and is maintained by various departments at state and ULB Level.
 The authorities are responsible to provide water and sewerage connection in the designated territory, issue the demand to the owner for making the necessary payment and collection of water and sewerage charges.
 Once water and sewerage charges are accomplished the collection process is followed up through appropriate notifications to the citizens.
 The implementation of water and sewerage service by ULBs comprises providing new connection, name transfer, usage change, generating demand notice, defaulter notice.
 In case the citizen fails to pay the W&S charges, the revenue department can disconnect the W&S connection temporarily.
 Moreover, if the citizen wishes they can request for disconnection as temporary/ permanent disconnection.
 If the underground drainage connection is disconnected temporarily by the citizen or disconnected by the revenue department, they can pay the arrear amount & other charges and request for reconnection.

 Water being a state subject, the State Governments have primary responsibility for use and control of this resource.
-The administrative control and responsibility for development of water shared by various state departments, parastatals and urban local bodies.
-For e.g., Delhi jal board and Delhi municipal corporations.
+The administrative control and responsibility for development of water shared by various state departments, parastatals and urban local bodies. for example, Delhi jal board and Delhi municipal corporations.

-As part of national urban digital mission (NUDM), NIUA is also offering a platform UPYOG to states which offers water license connection management functionality using the water & sewerage (W&S) module.
+As part of national urban digital mission (NUDM), NIUA is also offering a platform UPYOG to states which offers water license connection management functionality using the water and sewerage (W&S) module.